ExCALIBUR-NEPTUNE/NESO/README.md

 #### Boost

 The test suite requires the [Boost library](https://www.boost.org/) (version >= 1.74).
-If this is not available on your system, this can be build from source by doing
+If this is not available on your system, it can be built from source by doing

 ```
 wget https://boostorg.jfrog.io/artifactory/main/release/1.79.0/source/boost_1_79_0.tar.gz